pollyolly/PHP-LDAP-NOTES/Toubleshooting.md

 Check if server is registered to access https/http ldaps/ldap only.

 Check if ldap config properly configured.

 Check if username and password is correct.

 Check if really a registered user.

+Check if ldap domain name, organization and user id is correct.